 Treatment Team meetings are held at other times throughout the school year to discuss the student's progress.
+In addition to Annual IEP Meetings, students are re-evaluated every three years as part of the IEP process.
 Any member of the student's treatment team, including the student can request a meeting at any time.